 In 2001, with a colleague, she received a grant from the Center for Investigative Journalism for work on class action litigation and settlements.

 In 2005, she briefly left journalism and returned to Maine where she ran a horse-sitting service, 24 Carrot Horse Care, for several years.
 While there, she completed training as a Wilderness First Responder and as a Technical Large Animal Emergency Rescuer.

 A single mom, Butcher has raised three sons.
 Along the way, she’s worked as a carpenter, wrangler, waitress, cook, and has volunteered for scores of organizations.
 She now lives in southwestern Colorado.

 She wrote A Rider’s Reader: Exploring Horse Sense, Science & Sentiment in 2012 and, in 2018, Horse Head: Brain Science & Other Insights.
-Both are 5 Star rated book on Amazon.
+Both are 5 Star rated books on Amazon.